AjayBarot/Highway-Toll/README.md

-Highway Trcaker - CLI Application
+Highway Tracker - CLI Application
 =====================================

 Track the driver's trip details and find out the averge speed, distance and time.